pekkizen/prng/README.md

 Package prng has methods of delivering pseudo-random number generators concurrent safely for multiple goroutines for large scale parallel computations.
+Also uniform random float64 methods capable of returning any float64 from [0, 1).
 Additionally, prng implements a set of 64-bit pseudo-random number functions with the same API as standard library math/rand.
 For these functions you can import rand "github.com/pekkizen/prng" instead of "math/rand".
 Prng functions are faster but not safe for concurrent use.
-Package prng is still experimental and there is no guarantee of backward compatibility.
+Package prng is experimental and there is no guarantee of backward compatibility.

 Package prng uses Xoroshiro128 and xoshiro256 random generators and jump functions from Dipartimento di Informatica Università degli Studi di Milano.
 Written by David Blackman and Sebastiano Vigna and licensed under [creativecommons](http://creativecommons.org/publicdomain/zero/1.0/).
-Background: [*Scrambled Linear Pseudorandom Number Generators* by David Blackman and Sebastiano Vigna.](http://vigna.di.unimi.it/ftp/papers/ScrambledLinear.pdf) Package prng functions are adapted from the C-source code from http://prng.di.unimi.it.
+Background: [*Scrambled Linear Pseudorandom Number Generators* by David Blackman and Sebastiano Vigna.](http://vigna.di.unimi.it/ftp/papers/ScrambledLinear.pdf) Package prng functions are adapted from the C-source code by [Vigna](http://prng.di.unimi.it).

 The authors recommendations for generator use